 Comprehensive Range of Generalized Boundary Conditions

-SEEP/W supports a comprehensive list of boundary condition options including total head, pressure head, flux rate, and flow rate.
-In keeping with the entire GeoStudio suite, SEEP/W makes broad use of generalized functions for boundary condition definition.
-As such, actual field data or user-specified functional relationships can be pasted into SEEP/W to define hydrographs, reservoir fluctuations, rainfall cycles, or anything imaginable.
+SEEP/W and SEEP3D support a comprehensive list of boundary condition options including total head, pressure head, flux rate, and flow rate.
+In keeping with the entire GeoStudio suite, these products use generalized functions for boundary condition definition.
+As such, actual field data or user-specified functional relationships can be pasted into seepage analyses to define hydrographs, reservoir fluctuations, rainfall cycles, or anything imaginable.
 A modifier function can also be used to scale the functions as needed for site-specific analysis.

 Model Transient Flow Boundary Conditions

-The total head versus volume boundary condition conveniently adjusts the total head based on the amount of recharge or discharge past a known area, making it possible to model transient flow into catchments, excavations, or other openings within the domain.
+The total head versus volume boundary condition available in SEEP/W conveniently adjusts the total head based on the amount of recharge or discharge past a known area, making it possible to model transient flow into catchments, excavations, or other openings within the domain.